 The Smithsonian National Postal Museum's Maynard Sundman Lecture Series was established in 2002 through a donation by his sons, David and Donald.
 The Sundman lectures feature talks by authors and expert philatelists on stamps and stamp collecting.

-Announcing the 15th Sundman Lecture
+The 15th Sundman Lecture

 Dr. Glen Sample Ely: The Texas Frontier and the Butterfield Overland Mail, 1858-1861